Muheira

 Where December pointed: Business Bay and Dubai Marina-style mixed-demand zones (income + liquidity profile).

-Execution framework: How to apply a YEAR-END STRATEGY in real deals
+Execution framework: How to apply a year-end strategy in real deals

 This section converts strategy into an operational checklist so you can act consistently.
 It focuses on what you can control at year-end: purchase discipline, rent assumptions, cost modeling, and tenant targeting.
 The goal is to reduce decision errors that happen when investors rush to “place capital” before the year closes.
 Use this framework to keep your deal selection repeatable and defensible.